minprog/prog-project/10 Milestones/50 Final Version/10 Final Version.md

-## Process book (every day)

-Remember to update your process book every day.
-Add headings for each day that you're working on your project.
-Add bullets for all activities during the day.

-## Pushing code (every day)

-`git commit` and `git push` every day!

-## Code reviews (on Wednesday)

-This is the final chance to help a fellow student earn a good grade!
-Even your simplest comments can help someone see problems in their code and fix these before the final submission.

-You'll team up with another student and perform code reviews on each other's code.
-Make sure your repository is cleaned up and ready before Wednesday at noon, and then do the code reviews.
-Pay attention to:

-- How easy it is to make sense of the complete code base (can you understand what goes where and why?).
-Think aloud when doing this, so the coder under review can take notes and make their code better.

-- Stylistic issues in the code.
-Make sure that you point out the weak spots.
-These need to be fixed, especially before the final release (but also before the next code review!).

 ## Delivering the finished product (deadline: Thursday)

 This week, you'll work towards submitting the final code of your project.
 Make sure that you have a *working* product to submit.
 If it does not work, it cannot be considered for grading.